01491 825000

 The Sewing Group

-But in spite of everyone’s best efforts it becomes clear that the visit is not going as planned and tensions build to explosive levels.
+In an isolated rural community, a group of needlewomen introduce Maggie, a troubled newcomer, to their simple way of life.
+But in spite of everyone's best efforts it becomes clear that the visit is not going as planned and tensions build to explosive levels.

 Crowe crafts a layered and thought–provoking piece that blurs the lines between past and present, reality and simulation while asking whether returning to ‘a simpler time’ – even if we had a time machine – would solve anything.